ci-lab-cz/easydock/README.md

 ```
 Instead of a list of ids a text file can be supplied as an argument `-d`.

-Retrieve top poses for compounds with docking score less then -10:
+Retrieve top poses for compounds with docking score less than -10:
 ```
 get_sdf_from_dock_db -i output.db -o output.sdf --fields docking_score --add_sql 'docking_score < -10'
 ```